-Every year, around 25-30 Hampton boys receive offers from Oxford and Cambridge universities to read a wide variety of different subjects.
+The vast majority of Hamptonians attend an elite university either in the UK, USA or Europe.
+Every year, around 20-30 Hampton boys receive offers from Oxford and Cambridge universities to read a wide variety of different subjects.

-Boys are given support in their application through academic extension classes run by the individual departments as well as general Oxbridge sessions directed at such matters as the UCAS form and interviews.
+Boys wishing to apply to Oxford or Cambridge are given support in their application through academic extension classes run by the individual departments as well as general Oxbridge sessions directed at such matters as the UCAS form and interviews.
 All applicants will have the opportunity to have a number of mock interviews with staff, as well as at either Lady Eleanor Holles School or Surbiton High School.

 Many of the staff at Hampton School are themselves Oxbridge graduates and are excellently placed to provide advice and academic support.